Member Since: 09 Jul 2008

 Posts: 57

-I used to tow my 24ft Abbey with a S type Jag.Reversing with the D3 is a lot easier if you select low gear.This makes the out fit move slower and give more time to correct when ineveitably you turn the steering wheel in the wrong direction.Watch the experts,artic drivers,nice and slow and if the unit is not going where you want it to go pull forward and try agin.As suggested in an earlier reply practice make perfect.Find a nice open space at the next site you visit.Not that I am any good at reversing my self.
+I used to tow my 24ft Abbey with a S type Jag.Reversing with the D3 is a lot easier if you select low gear.This makes the out fit move slower and give more time to correct when ineveitably you turn the steering wheel in the wrong direction.Watch the experts,artic drivers,nice and slow and if the unit is not going where you want it to go pull forward and try agin.As suggested in an earlier reply practice make perfect.Find a nice open space at the next site you visit.Not that I am any good at reversing Mr. Green my self.

-Peter Just when I thought I knew all lifes answers they went and changed the bloody questions
+Just when I thought I knew all lifes answers they went and changed the bloody questions

 I am going to fit the Tyron adapters to the wheels, it's not cheap but what is.